 >> Click the Resources tab to learn more about the instructors for this course.

 Printed Teacher’s Editions are not included with this kit.
-A complete copy of the Teacher’s Edition (formerly TE on CD) and the Teacher’s Toolkit CD as well as files for printing materials from the Teacher Support Materials CD are available by logging into your account (Available May 1, 2014).
+A complete copy of the Teacher’s Edition (formerly TE on CD) and the Teacher’s Toolkit CD as well as files for printing materials from the Teacher Support Materials CD are available by logging into your account.
 If you desire a printed Teacher Edition, please contact Customer Service for special pricing.

 |293944||DL TE on CD WRITING & GRAMMAR 11 2ED|